Good Fortune in Beijing

 On the outer limits of Beijing is the old Summer Palace that also hosts an annual temple fair.
 Performances also take place throughout the day, with actors and singers dressed in the elaborate and colourful costumes of previous dynasties.

-Whichever temple fair you choose – and there are plenty within easy reach of the Beijing Clubhouse – rest assured that the atmosphere will be absolutely magical.
+Whichever temple fair you choose – and there are plenty within easy reach of Beijing Clubhouse – rest assured that the atmosphere will be absolutely magical.
 The build-up to the Lunar Year is a great time to be in the city, as people prepare enthusiastically for the biggest holiday of the year and visitors are welcome to join in.